-In order to provide the WACHS with a framework in which to make future planning decisions, forward estimates that provide the financial position for the three years beyond the 2019-20 financial year have been included in the schedules to this Agreement.
-The funding estimates are based on and are consistent with the current approved budget settings for the WA health system.
+For this interim Agreement, no forward estimates have been provided.
+The financial position for the three years beyond the 2020-21 financial year will be included in the schedules to the amendment to this Agreement (the forthcoming 2020-21 Deed of Amendment).
+The funding estimates will be based on and be consistent with the approved budget settings for the WA health system.